-By default all four Permissions are enabled, but changes are persistent after a program restart so you do not have to set it up each time.
-Note that you can change permissions during use of Capture Pilot, and that changes become effective immediately.
+By default, all four Permissions are enabled, but changes are persistent after a program restart so you do not have to set it up each time.
+Note that you can change permissions during the use of Capture Pilot and that changes become effective immediately.

 The first two Permissions for Rate images and Color Tag images are most commonly used.
-Consider to offer only one of the two options to prevent confusion for the client.
+Consider offering only one of the two options to prevent confusion for the client.
 This way the Capture Pilot user on the iPad can show his preferences and you have him participate in the selection process.
-See also the tip in Folder section above.
+See also the tip in the Folder section above.